Team

 Dr. Ryan Cotsakis (HEC) - Research Associate (contact: ryan.cotsakis@unil.ch)

-Ryan Cotsakis is an postdoctoral researcher specializing in extreme value theory, with a background in stochastic geometry and statistics.
+Ryan Cotsakis is a postdoctoral researcher specializing in extreme value theory, with a background in stochastic geometry and statistics.
 He holds a Master's degree from École Polytechnique Fédérale de Lausanne (EPFL) and completed his PhD at Nice Université Côte d'Azur.
 Ryan's current research at ECCE focuses on assessing the risk of hail damage for the Canton of Vaud, applying his expertise in extreme value analysis and spatial modelling.
 His work contributes to developing a better understanding of extreme weather events and their potential impacts on local communities.

 Dr. Amrie Singh (HEC) - Research Associate (contact: amrie.singh@unil.ch)